Jet schemes and invariant theory: Some representations of

 \begin{proof} Let $h\in\cO(V_\infty)^{G_\infty}$.
 We may assume that $h$ is homogeneous of a fixed weight.
 By Corollary \ref{cor:main}, $L(h)=L(P(W))$ where in the $i$th row of $W$ we have $\omega_{i,1}>\tilde \omega_{i,n}$ if $\wt(\omega_{i,n})>0$.
 Whenever we have $\omega_{i,1}>\tilde\omega_{i,n}$ we have that $\omega_{i,1}<\dots<\omega_{i,n}$ is of the form $(j_1,k_1)<\dots<(j_n,k_n)$ where $k_1=k_n$ or $k_n=k_1+1$ and $j_n<j_1$.
 In the former case we have a sequence $(j_1,a)<\dots<(j_n,a)$ where $a>0$ and $j_1<\dots<j_n$.
 In the latter case we have a sequence $(j_{b+1},a)<\dots<(j_n,a)<(j_1,a+1)<\dots<(j_b,a+1)$ where $j_1<\dots<j_n$ and $a\geq 0$.
 Thus the factor of $L(h)$ corresponding to the $i$th row of $W$ is $L(D^k([x^{(j_1,0)},\dots,x^{(j_n,0)}]))$ where $k$ is the sum of the $k_j$.
 Hence there is a homogeneous element $f$ of $p_\infty^*\cO(Z_\infty)$ of the same weight and degree as $h$ such that $L(h-p_\infty^*(f))>L(h)$.
 By induction we see that $h\in p_\infty^*\cO(Z_\infty)$. \end{proof}

 We have not shown that $p_\infty^*$ is injective, hence we have not shown that $\cO(Z_\infty)$ is reduced.
-Using techniques as in \S \ref{sec:cstar} one can show that $p_\infty^*$ is an isomorphism in case that $n=2$.
+Using techniques as in \S \ref{sec:cstar} one can show that $p_\infty^*$ is an isomorphism when $n=2$.
 We now show that this is not the case for $n=3$.